andrey-kuprianov/systems-made-simple/_posts/2024-07-07-solarkraft-monitor-verification.md

 - A math person: "What about verification _complexity_?"
 - A software engineering person: "How do you _practically check_ them on the live blockchain?"

-This section outlines the answers to the above questions.
-TL;DR; for those who are not interested in these details:
+This section outlines the answers to the above questions. **TL;DR**:

 - We verify blockchain monitors via a) producing verification conditions from each monitor specification; b) extracting pre- and post-states for every relevant blockchain transaction, as well as its parameters; c) validating each transaction against verification conditions using the [Apalache][] model checker.
-- Complexity of verifying blockchain monitors is _linear_ wrt. the number of conditions in the specification, and the number of transactions: each condition is checked _at most once_ against every transaction (but many checks may be skipped/optimized away).
+- Complexity of verifying blockchain monitors is _linear_ wrt. the number of conditions in the specification and the number of transactions: each condition is checked _at most once_ against every transaction (but many checks may be skipped/optimized away).
 On the other hand, the inherent logical complexity of checking _individual verification conditions_ is highly dependent on their nature, and may be both very low and very high; _it depends_.
 We do propose below some ways to combat this complexity, exploiting for that the modular nature of our monitors.
-- Practically, _in the current [Solarkraft system][Solarkraft]_, we verify blockchain monitors in _offline mode_ by first downloading transactions using `solarkraft fetch`, and then verifying them using `solarkraft verify`; as this doesn't allow to execute preventive measures, we want to move eventually into verifying monitor specs on the live blockchain, i.e. we want to do _online monitoring_.
+- Practically, _in the current [Solarkraft system][Solarkraft]_, we verify blockchain monitors in _offline mode_ by first downloading transactions using `solarkraft fetch`, and then verifying them using `solarkraft verify`; as this doesn't allow to execute preventive measures, we want to move eventually into verifying monitor specifications on the live blockchain, i.e. we want to do _online monitoring_.
 There may be several intermediate-strength solutions to that problem, which we outline below.

 If you are still interested in the details -- continue reading!